 St Elizabeth the New Martyr Orthodox Church is a mission parish of the Russian Orthodox Church Outside Russia (ROCOR) under the spiritual direction of His Eminence, Metropolitan HILARION of Eastern America and New York and First Hierarch of the Russian Orthodox Church Outside of Russia.
 The church is located in West Columbia, South Carolina, which is five minutes west of downtown Columbia.

 We are a church for all who are searching for the anchor of a Christian community in our rootless society.
-Above all, we are a Eucharistic community worshipping the Holy Trinity in spirit and truth as we seek to know God, to be conformed to Christ’s example of true humanity, and to be transformed to become partakers of the Divine Nature.
+Above all, we are a Eucharistic community worshipping the Holy Trinity in spirit and truth as we seek to know God, to be conformed to Christ’s example of true humanity, and to lead a life “filled with all the fullness of God.”

 We warmly welcome all who are searching for a church that is in unchanging continuity with the Church of the Apostles and where they may find the purity of the Apostolic Faith.
 Come and worship with us in the fullness of Orthodoxy!

 - Archpriest Mark T. Mancuso and the Parish Council of St. Elizabeth the New Martyr

 Indeed, it is not the biggest or the tallest, but it is without a doubt the newest dome erected on top of an Orthodox church in the state.
 It isn’t visible from major thoroughfares, or a landmark in the downtown area of Columbia, South Carolina, but the six-foot dome and the six-foot cross blazes brightly in the morning sun on top of the church of St. Elizabeth